sphinx-doc/alabaster/README.rst

 use) and tried to polish it up.
 To wit, changes from Kenneth's theme:

 * No 'small' theme since I didn't need it & wanted to remove noise;
+* Minor style tweaks, such as ensuring code blocks left-align with regular text blocks (in Kenneth's theme they are dedented too far);
 * Additional customization hooks, such as header/link/etc colors;
 * Improved documentation for all customizations (pre-existing & new).